A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Results I: Fiducial Model

 In this subsection, we explore the effect of various parameter value choices on the resulting SFRDs.
 To show the impact of our fiducial choices for the PopII SFE and PopIII formation mass, we vary the values of $f_{\rm II}$ and $M_{\rm III,new}$ and plot the resulting SFRDs in the top row of Figure \ref{fig:Parameters}.
 The top left panel shows the SFRDs for four realizations of our semi-analytic framework with PopII SFEs ranging from $f_{\rm II}$ = 0.00125--0.01.
 From here we see that the SFRD response is less than linearly proportional to changes in $f_{\rm II}$.
 Each PopII SFRD shown falls within a factor of four to one another at $z \lesssim$ 22, despite the value of $f_{\rm II}$ varying by a factor of eight.
 Any changes in the PopIII SFRDs ($z \lesssim$ 30) are only caused by differences in the PopII SFRDs altering the LW background intensity and thus \Mcrit.
 In each panel, we show the redshift at which the PopII SFRD first surpasses the PopIII by the corresponding vertical black lines.
 We see that higher $f_{\rm II}$ values cause the PopII SFRD to first dominate over the PopIII at earlier times, ranging from $z \approx 27$ for $0.5f_{\rm II}$ to $z \approx 32$ for $4f_{\rm II}$.

-Looking to the top right panel of Figure \ref{fig:Parameters}, we see the SFRDs for four realizations with varying PopIII formation mass values ranging from $M_{\rm III,new} =$ 100--800 \Msun.
-These PopIII SFRDs each fall within a factor of five to one another at $z \lesssim$ 30 despite $M_{\rm III,new}$ changing by a factor of eight, meaning that we again find a less than linearly proportional response to varying $M_{\rm III,new}$.
-As with $f_{\rm II}$, higher $M_{\rm III,new}$ SFRDs experience increased LW feedback due to the initial increase in PopIII star formation, which boosts \Mcrit \ and suppresses further star formation.
-The PopII SFRDs, however, are virtually unchanged by varying $M_{\rm III,new}$ since enriched star formation is mainly governed by the onset of PopIII star formation and \tdelay.
+Looking to the top right panel of Figure \ref{fig:Parameters}, we see the SFRDs for three realizations with varying PopIII formation mass values ranging from $M_{\rm III,new} =$ 100--800 \Msun, as well as a realization with a constant PopIII SFE of $f_{\rm III} = 0.001$ which instantly converts a fraction $f_{\rm III}$ of a given halo's gas mass into PopIII stellar mass.
+The PopIII SFRDs with constant stellar mass each fall within a factor of five to one another at $z \lesssim$ 30 despite $M_{\rm III,new}$ changing by a factor of eight, meaning that we again find a less than linearly proportional response to varying $M_{\rm III,new}$.
+Using $f_{\rm III}$ instead gives slightly steeper growth in the PopIII SFRD, but it still falls within a factor of four to the fiducial model throughout the redshifts shown.
+Since the stellar mass formed in this realization is dependent on halo gas mass, the SFRD more strongly reflects halo mass growth over time.
+As with $f_{\rm II}$, higher PopIII SFRDs experience increased LW feedback which boosts \Mcrit \ and suppresses further star formation.
+The PopII SFRDs, however, are virtually unchanged by the varying PopIII star formation prescriptions since enriched star formation is mainly governed by the onset of PopIII star formation and \tdelay.

 The \tdelay \ parameter represents the delay between PopIII and metal-enriched star formation resulting from feedback associated with star formation and SNe winds.
 To show the impact of this, we vary our fiducial delay time and present the resulting global SFRDs in the bottom left panel of Figure \ref{fig:Parameters}.
 Here we see the SFRDs of five different time delays ranging from 5--100 Myr.
 Unsurprisingly, changes in \tdelay \ mostly affect the timing of the initial PopII star formation event.
 Regardless of the length of the delay, however, enriched star formation quickly overtakes the PopIII SFRD afterwards and gives similar final PopII SFRD values, all agreeing to within 75\% at $z = 15$.